lgmanzan/IVul/README.md

 Files are the following, though in some cases the compress version is provided due to size limitation:

--There are 2 .xlsx files (resultsGitHubCSHARP/ resultsGitHubPHP) which contain baseline results of the use of IVul and results per proposed threat model after executed attacks.
+-There are 2 .xlsx files (resultsGitHubCSHARP/resultsGitHubPHP) which contain baseline results of the use of IVul and results per proposed threat model after executed attacks.

 -There are 2 folders (PHP/CSHARP baseline) containing generated images per each programming language used in baseline computations